Please help us make a difference

 What is an Ambassador?
 An Ambassador is connected with his/her Congressperson throughout the year.
 The Ambassador emails, calls and visits the district congressional office several times per year and keeps the Congressperson and their staff up to date on Alzheimer's-related topics, both in theri state and nationally.
 This is an important and FUN job.
 It takes about 2 hours a month to be an Ambassador.

 MA Gov. Patrick has signed both of our key acts, after passage by the legislature.

 Acute Care Act

 After years of dedicated service to our legislative advocacy, Jennifer Carter has left the staff for new challenges.
 We thank her for all the success she accomplished on behalf of the Alzheimer's community.
-Until the appointment of a new Manager of Public Policy, please contact Betsy Fitzgerald-Campbell, VP Communications, at 617.868.6718, or firstname.lastname@example.org.
+Until the appointment of a new Manager of Public Policy, please contact Betsy Fitzgerald-Campbell, VP Communications and Public Policy, at 617.868.6718, or firstname.lastname@example.org.

 In New Hampshire, please continue to contact Heather Carroll at 603.609.6590 or e-mail email@example.com